 Ensuring your gaming laptop is equipped with an up-to-date GPU will ensure it supports games released in the future, meaning it will last longer.

 Random Access Memory (RAM) is the laptop’s short term memory, used for the storage and transfer of data.
-It speeds up loading time and reduces lags, making gameplay smoother.
+It speeds up loading time and reduces lag, making gameplay smoother.

-As games become more advanced, they need a greater RAM.
+As games become more advanced, they need more RAM.
 So, if you want your gaming laptop to have a longer lifespan, it’s worth opting for a model with at least 8GB of RAM, but ideally 16GB.

 When you’re gaming, your laptop can generate a lot of heat from the CPU and GPU, and if not managed effectively, these high temperatures can lead to reduced performance and the failure of the device’s hard drive.

 As a result, the quality and design of your device’s cooling mechanism will have an impact on the overall lifespan of the gaming laptop.

 How you use your laptop will impact how long it lasts.

 Gaming laptops are designed primarily for gaming, but they can also be used for anything else you would use a laptop for.
 If you use a laptop for occasional, light gaming and web browsing, for example, it will last longer than someone who uses it for heavy, advanced gaming and video editing.

 Care and maintenance